tue-robotics/tue_robocup/challenge_spr/README.md

 		- send the image to /amigo/face_recognition/recognize
 		- process the results
 - send data for the inspected crowd to the library
+- updated library with questions for crowd, arena and objects

 ## TODO

 Riddle / Bluff games:

-- update library with questions:
+- update library with predefined questions
-	- about the arena
+- remove WaitForPersonInFront state, substitute it with timeout and Say state
-	- about the inspected crowd
+- implement the sound localization into Bluff game
-	- about list of official objects
 - detect.py
 	- use skybiometry node and service
 	- use face_recognition node and service